Can I Have a Beard in a Cleanroom?

 Care also needs to be taken that beard hair doesn’t compromise the integrity of the seal of your facemask.

-Our cleanroom containers are built on a unique double pallet base for ease of manual handling, they also open on all four sides to ensure flexibility of tube routing and ease of cleaning.
+Here at ALLpaQ, our cleanroom solutions include customisable biocontainers.
+Built on a unique double pallet base for ease of manual handling, they also open on all four sides to ensure flexibility of tube routing and ease of cleaning.
+And, thanks to their custom design, you can ensure that our hygienic containers fit with your workflow.
+They’re also easy to clean – with no awkward corners to trap residue – perfect for controlled environments.